mazeem91/kitchen-guru/README.md

 # Kitchen Guru API - Laravel Base

 ## Requirements
-- Git
+- Git.
 - Unused Port `80`.
-- Docker, Docker Compose
+- Docker, Docker Compose.

 ## Local Development Environment Setup
-- Clone this repository.
+- Clone repository then `cd`.
-- Run `start.sh` which will:
+- Execute `start.sh` which will:
     - leverage Laravel's `Sail` CLI to setup all the required docker services and application dependencies.
     - Fetch the `.env` file for the local development project.
     - Start all the required docker containers via sail.